 The Quality Leaders Awards (QLAs) recognize outstanding initiatives across California’s public health care systems and honor the good work underway to redesign ambulatory care, achieve performance excellence, and become data-driven organizations.

-Joseph Betancourt, MD, MPH
+BJ Miller, MD, MPH

 Dr. Bruce Goldberg

 Dr. Bruce Goldberg, currently Senior Fellow with the Center for Health Systems Effectiveness at Oregon Health & Science University, shared from his experience as Director of the Oregon Health Authority, during which he led the state of Oregon’s shift to contracting with provider-led Coordinated Care Organizations.

 Cara James, Director of the Office of Minority Health at the Centers for Medicare and Medicaid Services (CMS), shared her perspective on where we are as a nation with regard to health equity.